More from our experts

 Form W-3 is used to share information from your employees’ annual W-2s with the Social Security Administration.

-What is a W-3 tax form used for?
+What is a W-3 form used for?

 Please note